mulvaney/asciimeme/README.md

 # Asciimeme

-TODO: Write a gem description
+A gem for creating ascii art memes.

 ## Installation